 Counting the parts to the pool is an important starting place when working with used pools.
 With round pools this is quite easy even if you know nothing about above ground pools.
 There need to be the same number of uprights, top rails, bottom rails, top plates and foot plates.
 There should also be the same number of connector caps.
 As an example a 15' round pool will normally have 10 of each.
 If you have 10 uprights, 10 bottom rails but only 9 top plates then something is wrong.
 The only exception to this is in the case of the metal retaining rods that are placed over the coping.
 Sometimes they are identical to the bottom rails and would have the same count.
 Other times they are interlocking and would not match the count of the other items.

 The uprights connect between the bottom rails and the top rails.
 Uprights can be one single piece or sometimes three pieces slid together to make a single unit.
 These are usually made of the same material as the top rails and most often match in color.
 At the top of the upright a top plate is attached.
 Top plates will usually attach with two or three screws.
 These are the pieces the top rails are screwed to and the connector caps also.
 The top plates can be identical to the foot plates or they can be completely different.
-On a used pool the tops will be the cleaner of the two sets.
+On a used pool the tops will be the cleaner of the two sets if they are the same.
+If they are different then you need the same number of both sets.

 If you have pool installation questions be sure to visit the pool pro.